eliehess/Alphabetizer/README.md

 - Cards must be separated by new lines, and each entry must contain the number of cards, an optional 'x', a space, and the card name.
 Assuming the rest of the line is formatted correctly, everything after the number, 'x', and space is treated as part of the card name.

+- If one line is invalid, the rest of the input should process normally. *The exception is that no line may contain an ampersand ('&'), as ampersands are used as part of the sorting process.*

 - Examples of valid input:

   - >4 Saheeli Rai<br>